Call/WhatsAppText +1 (302) 613-4617

 100% Original Work

-Every Berklee assignment is written from scratch for your specific prompt, rubric, and course requirements—never recycled from prior submissions or templated from generic content.
+Every Berklee assignment is written from scratch for your specific prompt, rubric, and course requirements.
 We run plagiarism checks before every delivery.
-Berklee Online’s academic integrity system checks for plagiarism; our work passes because it is genuinely original.

 Written from scratch for your specific Canvas prompt and rubric — no exceptions.